Graphic: Three months that shook global markets

 So are they any places to shelter?
 Yes, but not many.

-Sit-on-your-sofa-suited stocks like Netflix and Amazon have risen 10% and 2.5% respectively and some specialist medical equipment companies have surged.
+Sit-on-your-sofa-suited stocks like Netflix (NFLX.O) and Amazon (AMZN.O) have risen 10% and 2.5% respectively and some specialist medical equipment companies have surged.

 Ultra-safe U.S. government bonds have returned 13% as the Federal Reserve cut U.S. interest rates to effectively zero, leading a charge of around 62 interest rate cuts globally.

-This has left the Japanese yen, the other traditional FX safe-haven, with only a 0.4% gain.
+This has left the Japanese yen, the other traditional FX safe-haven, with only a 0.4% gain JPY=.
 The Swiss franc is down against the dollar, although it has climbed steeply against the euro and many other currencies.
+EURCHF=

 Will April bring much relief?
 JPMorgan reckons the coronavirus will have pushed the world economy into a 12% contraction in Q1 and with pandemic still spreading rapidly and keeping large parts of the global economy shuttered it is unlikely to get much easier in Q2.